HakuHaku1/json_password_manager/README.md

 # json_password_manager
-mini project acivity
+Mini project activity by using the JSON library

-this project was given to me as an activity that is in my course in udemy
+This project was given to me as an activity that is in My course on Udemy